Fresh Elderflower Cordial Recipe

 Pour the 1kg sugar into a clean, food grade bucket.
 Pour the boiling water over it, stir well with a wooden spoon until the sugar has dissolved.

-Add the citric acid, lemon zest, lemon juice and elderflowers.
+Add the citric acid, lemon zest, orange and lemon slices, lemon juice and elderflowers.
 Loosely cover with a lid.

 Leave to infuse for 1-2 days, mixing again with a wooden spoon in the morning and at night.